What’s in This Article

 The Training Course

-The training course covers firearm safety, handling, and California law (including lawful use of force).
-For new licenses, a minimum of 16 hours of training with live-fire is required; renewals typically require at least 8 hours.
+The training course covers firearm safety, handling, and California law, including lawful use of force.
+New licenses require a minimum of 16 hours of training with live-fire; renewals typically require at least 8 hours.

 Variations in Accessibility

-Each county (sheriff) or city police chief serves as a licensing authority and may have different administrative processes (interviews, training provider lists, timelines), but they must follow state law.
-After the U.S. Supreme Court’s Bruen decision, “good cause” statements are no longer required, though applicants must still meet statutory criteria. :contentReference[oaicite:6]{index=6}
+Each county sheriff or city police chief serves as a licensing authority and may have different administrative processes, including interviews, training provider lists, and timelines.
+But all must follow state law.
+After the U.S. Supreme Court’s Bruen decision, “good cause” statements are no longer required, though applicants must still meet statutory criteria.

 Notice Timelines

-Licensing authorities must give written notice of approval or denial generally within 120 days of receiving a completed application (or 30 days after DOJ reports, whichever is later).
-Check your issuing agency for local steps and current processing times. :contentReference[oaicite:7]{index=7}
+Licensing authorities must give written notice of approval or denial within 120 days of receiving a completed application, or 30 days after the Department of Justice (DOJ) reports, whichever is later.
+Check your issuing agency for local steps and current processing times.

 Nonresidents